NZQA’s approach to programme and micro-credential monitoring

-To maintain approval and accreditation to deliver NZQA-approved programmes, tertiary education organisations (TEOs) must meet the requirements set out in Rules 13 and 15 of the Programme Approval, Recognition and Accreditation Rules.
+To maintain approval and accreditation to deliver NZQA-approved programmes, tertiary education providers (TEPs) must meet the requirements set out in Rules 13 -15 of the Programme Approval, Recognition and Accreditation Rules.

-When NZQA requests it, TEOs must participate in programme monitoring.
+When NZQA requests it, TEPs must participate in programme and/or micro-credential monitoring.

-We have a range of programme monitoring activities, which focus on 1 or more of the criteria to maintain programme approval and accreditation.
+We have a range of programme or micro-credential monitoring activities, which focus on 1 or more of the criteria to maintain programme or micro-credential approval and accreditation.

 For example, we may carry out:

-We carry out the majority of our current monitoring activities at Levels 1 to 6 and Level 7 diplomas remotely.
+We carry out most of our monitoring activities at Levels 1 to 6 and Level 7 diplomas remotely.

 We use this evidence to answer a key evaluation question (KEQ) for programme monitoring, for example: